Living a Month in Mexico City

 I fell in love with Mexico in Kindergarten when a Mexican classmate chased me around the playground, caught me, and kissed me.

 I’ve studied Spanish my whole life.
 And I’ve dipped into Mexico many times, even living in Caborca for ten days on a short study Spanish trip.
+And I’ve even led 3, 10-day long hiking trips to Oaxaca to experience Zapatecan culture and the Day of the Dead.

 Yet, I felt the need to live authentically as I could in this big, beautiful, delicious country.
 Thus, I jumped on the chance to live in Mexico City during my last month on my crazy 4-month Remote Year adventure.